amandafaig/workshop/worksheet_MAC.md

 Done!

-# Starting on Github.com
+## Starting on Github.com
-_I find this way a lot easier._
+_Note: I find this way a lot easier._

-Open up github.com.
+Navigate to github.com on your web browser.

-Click "+ New Repository".
+Click `+ New Repository`.

 Name your repository myrepo, and check "Initialize this repository with a README"

 You can go and edit your readme if you want, but you don't have to.
 (It's a good idea to do it soon, however).